 World Cup qualifiers: The 32 soccer teams heading to the tournament

-As the 2018 FIFA World Cup kicks off later this month, 32 teams will compete for the championship.
+The 2018 FIFA World Cup kicks off on June 14 with 32 teams that will compete for the championship.

 Because Russia is hosting the World Cup, its team automatically qualified for the tournament.